 | Average Revenue Multiple | Average Earnings Multiple |

-The median sale price of durable goods wholesalers and distributors sold on BizBuySell has been generally increasing, driven by improving revenue and earnings of businesses listed, as well as growth of valuation multiples, even as most other industries see pressure from increased interest rates.
+The median sale price of durable goods wholesalers and distributors sold on BizBuySell has been volatile over the past five years, peaking at $1,100,000 in 2025 before pulling back to $800,000 in 2025.
+Despite the year-to-year fluctuations, valuations have been supported by improving revenue and earnings of businesses listed, as well as resilient valuation multiples, even as most other industries see pressure from increased interest rates.

 Valuation, or pricing, multiples are financial tools that allow for comparisons between businesses that have different levels of revenue and earnings.
 They represent the sales price of a business relative to its financial performance, and given enough individual business sales data, they represent what the market is willing to pay for a business given its revenue and earnings.